 Proposed Action.
 The Trustees are proposing to implement a suite of restoration projects within the Lower Cape Fear River watershed in North Carolina.
-Consistent with the CERCLA NRDA regulations, this Draft RP/EA includes a reasonable range of restoration alternatives and also identifies a non-preferred alternative.
-Public comments are being sought on this Draft RP/EA and will be considered and addressed in the final RP/EA as appropriate.
+Consistent with the CERCLA NRDA regulations, this Final RP/EA includes a reasonable range of restoration alternatives and also identifies a non-preferred alternative.